George Wythe: Founding Father

 Hurrying back to Virginia from Philadelphia, on June 23, 1776, Wythe began helping Virginia establish its new state government.
 Virginia's constitutional convention had begun months earlier (and had voted on May 15 to instruct its federal delegates to move toward a declaration of independence).
-Despite his late arrival, Wythe served on a committee with George Mason which jointly designed the Seal of Virginia, inscribed with the motto Sic Semper Tyrannis, which remains in use today.
+Despite his late arrival, Wythe served on a committee with George Mason, which jointly designed the Seal of Virginia, inscribed with the motto Sic Semper Tyrannis, which remains in use today.
 The reverse side shows three Roman goddesses, Libertas surrounded by Ceres and Aeternitas.

 Wythe's most noteworthy contributions in establishing the new state government began when he again returned from Philadelphia that winter.
-Wythe served on a committee with Jefferson and Edmund Pendleton to revise and codify its laws and also helped establish the new state court system.
-Although few of their more than 100 proposed bills were passed, some concepts such as religious freedom, public records access, and public education became important concepts in the new republic, as did the concept of intermediate appellate courts.
+Wythe served on a committee with Jefferson and Edmund Pendleton to revise and codify its laws and helped establish the new state court system.
+Although few of their more than 100 proposed bills were passed, some concepts, such as religious freedom, public records access, and public education, became important in the new republic, as did the idea of intermediate appellate courts.
 When a fall incapacitated Pendleton, Jefferson and Wythe redrafted his portion (much to Pendleton's dismay).
 Wythe also replaced Pendleton as speaker of the Virginia House of Delegates the following term (1777–1778).

 Wythe also continued working to establish the new nation.
 In 1787, Wythe became one of Virginia's delegates to the Constitutional Convention.
 Fellow delegate William Pierce considered Wythe "one of the most learned legal Characters of the present age" and known for his "exemplary life," but "no great politician" because he had "too favorable opinion of Men."
-In any event, Wythe, Alexander Hamilton, and Charles Pinckney served on the committee which established the convention's rules and procedures.
+In any event, Wythe, Alexander Hamilton, and Charles Pinckney served on the committee that established the convention's rules and procedures.
 However, Wythe left Philadelphia in early June to tend to his ailing wife.
 The following year, York County neighbors elected Wythe and John Blair to represent them at the Virginia Ratifying Convention.
 As Chairman of the Committee of the Whole, Wythe presided over oft-heated exchanges until the final day.
 Stepping down from the chair, Wythe spoke to urge ratification.
-Pendleton later wrote Wythe's "adherence to the Constitution" gave the margin for ratification, when otherwise would have proven "grave for the Union."
+Pendleton later wrote Wythe's "adherence to the Constitution" gave the margin for ratification when otherwise would have proven "grave for the Union."